Premarket: Trump's first GDP report; Exxon earnings; Brexit

 3. Global market overview: U.S. stock futures were flat early Friday.

-European markets opened mostly lower, while Asian markets ended the session mixed.
+European markets were mostly lower, while Asian markets ended the session mixed.

 The Dow Jones industrial average closed flat on Thursday.
 The S&P 500 was up 0.1% and the Nasdaq closed 0.4% higher.